yarafe/Test2/doc/config-management-connections.md

 ### -Instance level Public IP with NSG

-FGT have public IP directly associated to mgmt Port.
+FGT has public IP directly associated to mgmt Port.
 Inbound/outbound rules can be created within NSG associated to mgmt NIC.
 You can define on each rule src/dest type, port and action.
 Rules are processed in priority order; The lower the number, the highest the priority.